miguespinoza/miguespinozaBlog/content/blog/the-power-of-react/index.md

 date: "2019-02-05T03:52:33.219Z"
 ---

-I’ve working with react a little bit more than a year now, before that I had experience only with more traditional web development methods like JQuery, PHP, Knockout, etc.

 In this article I want to explain the key parts of react, without building a react application, I think concepts are very important to understand why react is good and why it works that way.

 ## Architecture flexibility